rrnyquist/ebenezer/_Scripture/ESV/21_Ecclesiastes.md

 But there was found in it a poor, wise man, and he by his wisdom delivered the city.
 Yet no one remembered that poor man. ^0915

-But I say that wisdom is better than might, though the poor man’s wisdom is despised and his words are not heard. ^0916
+But I say that wisdom is better than might, though the poor man's wisdom is despised and his words are not heard. ^0916

 The words of the wise heard in quiet are better than the shouting of a ruler among fools. ^0917

 Wisdom is better than weapons of war, but one sinner destroys much good. ^0918

-Dead flies make the perfumer’s ointment give off a stench; so a little folly outweighs wisdom and honor. ^1001
+Dead flies make the perfumer's ointment give off a stench; so a little folly outweighs wisdom and honor. ^1001

-A wise man’s heart inclines him to the right, but a fool’s heart to the left. ^1002
+A wise man's heart inclines him to the right, but a fool's heart to the left. ^1002

 Even when the fool walks on the road, he lacks sense, and he says to everyone that he is a fool. ^1003

 If the anger of the ruler rises against you, do not leave your place, for calmness will lay great offenses to rest. ^1004

-There is an evil that I have seen under the sun, as it were an error proceeding from the ruler : ^1005
+There is an evil that I have seen under the sun, as it were an error proceeding from the ruler: ^1005

 folly is set in many high places, and the rich sit in a low place. ^1006